ropensci/getCRUCLdata/cran-comments.md

-This is a new minor release that updates getCRUCLdata to use newer R resources and reduces the imports
+This is a new minor release that updates getCRUCLdata using R packages that are currently under development, removes one that is not and removes one import

 ## Test environments